 On March 18, 2013, EPA issued a final rule, effective April 17, 2013, to revise the National Contingency Plan (NCP), 40 CFR 300.805(c) regarding public availability of the administrative record file.
 Specifically, this revision added language to the NCP to broaden the technology to include computer telecommunications or other electronic means, that the lead agency is permitted to use to make the administrative record file available to the public regarding documents that form the basis for the selection of a response amendment.
 The rule is available at www.gpo.gov/fdsys/pkg/FR-2013-03-18/pdf/2013-06189.pdf.
 Readers should be aware of the amendment when reading this guidance.

-November 14, 2016, EPA issued a memorandum titled "Update to 2010 'Revised Guidance on Compiling Administrative Records for CERCLA Response Actions' and Questions and Answers Regarding Implementation of the 'National Oil and Hazardous Substances Pollution Plan; Revision to Increase Public Availability of the Administrative Record File' Final Rule" to update portions of the 2010 Administrative Records Guidance to ensure consistency with the 2013 NCP Amendment, and provides recommended answers to questions that have arisen since the 2013 NCP Amendment and the launch of the SEMS-Pub application.You may need Adobe Reader to view files on this page.
+November 14, 2016, EPA issued a memorandum titled "Update to 2010 'Revised Guidance on Compiling Administrative Records for CERCLA Response Actions' and Questions and Answers Regarding Implementation of the 'National Oil and Hazardous Substances Pollution Plan; Revision to Increase Public Availability of the Administrative Record File' Final Rule" to update portions of the 2010 Administrative Records Guidance to ensure consistency with the 2013 NCP Amendment, and provides recommended answers to questions that have arisen since the 2013 NCP Amendment and the launch of the SEMS-Pub application.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.